pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

 Shift click on connected node pin to duplicate connection wire.
 ![4](duplicate.gif)

-Double click on pin to highlight all connected,single click to highlight single wire,shift toggle highlight.
+(1.3 up comming feature)Double click on pin to highlight all connected,single click to highlight single wire,shift toggle highlight.
  (for function nodes,slowly double click to avoid openning the node)
 ![6](007_cluster_highlight.gif)

- Double click on node to selecte all connected nodes.
+ (1.3 up comming feature)Double click on node to selecte all connected nodes.
  depend on left or right area of the node clicked,will select all children or all parents.
  (for function nodes,move mouse a little bit between two click to avoid openning the node)
 ![7](008_stream.gif)